 - It's Paid: Sponsorship emails are being sent to people who you haven’t earned as subscribers (they didn’t opt-in to your list).
 In this context, you have to pay in order to get content in front of them.
 Vendors offer different payment packages and here you enter the land of negotiation.
 Some of the most popular options are paying a flat free, paying based on a CPM (cost per thousand impressions) model or paying per new lead acquired.

-Transactional are also the messages you receive from eCommerce sites that confirm your order and give you shipment information and other details.
+Transactional are also the messages you receive from eCommerce sites that confirm your order and give you shipment information and other details about your recent purchase.

 Advantages Of Transactional Emails